0x647A/pipe-my-data/projects/psql-basics/README.md

 # Task
 1. Building a virtual machine or a Linux container.
 2. Installing PostgreSQL and creating a database.
-3. Installing PostgreSQL and creating a database.
+3. Loading data into the database with a Python script.

 # Solution
 ## Building a virtual machine or a Linux container